Hexaly vs Google OR-Tools on the Pickup and Delivery Problem with Time Windows (PDPTW)

 Input data

-The instances used are instances from the Li & Lim benchmark, composing a diverse set of instances derived from CVRPTW instances in which customers were paired to create pickups and deliveries.
+The instances used are from the Li & Lim benchmark, derived from CVRPTW instances in which customers were paired to create pickups and deliveries.
 The number of customers to visit varies from 100 up to 1000.

 Mathematical models for the Pickup and Delivery Problem with Time Windows (PDPTW)